chrishoage/spleeb/README.md

 Most of this build is straight forward and would follow any PCB build.
 Look for the diode silkscreen to know which direction didoes should go.

 The original chassis CAD files created using Fusion 360 [are included](./chassis/) and the step files for all parts included as well.

+### MCU Mounting and MCU Solder pads

+This PCB has solder pads on each side of the PCB.
+These solder pads allow the MCU to be mounted on either side of the PCB - however the intended use for this build is mounting the MCUs on the *underside* of the PCB - the side opposite the switches, with the MCU LED facing up.
+With this orientation the solder pads should be solder on the *same side as the switches.

+The solder pad opposite the through hole pad marked with the square 🔳 is RAW.

+If you mount the MCU with the LED facing out on the top (same side as switches) you would solder the pads on the top.

+If you mount the MCU with the LED facing out on the bottom (opposite side of switches) you would solder the pads on the bottom.

+If you mount the MCU with the LED facing in on the top (same side as switches) you would solder the pads on the bottom.

+If you mount the MCU with the LED facing in on the bottom (opposite side of switches) you would solder the pads on the top.

+Again - with the chassis as designed the last mounting option is the only one supported:

+Mount the MCU on the opposite side of the switches, with the LED facing in.
+Solder the pads on the same side as the switches.

 #### Cirque 35mm Touchpad